When is Champions League draw? Date, time, teams qualified and how to watch

 Holders Paris Saint-Germain are battling for a top eight place, as are Premier League clubs Liverpool, Tottenham, Newcastle, Chelsea, and Manchester City

-The League Phase of the 2025-26 Champions League draws to a close tonight as fans wait to learn their team‘s route to the final.
+The League Phase of the 2025-26 Champions League has drawn to a close after a dramatic league-phase finale.

 The next 16 teams will enter the knockout phase’s play-off draw, with the top eight sides permitted a bye into the last 16.